a fruit tree

 if left unstaked, will develop into a large lean when mature and laden with

 fruit.
-The tree is susceptible to blowdown from wind, or can fall under its
+A fruit tree which leans in one direction, out of balance, is more prone to blowdown from wind, or can fall under its

 own unbalanced weight.